Tutorial¶

 Run just qa to verify everything still passes.
 Push your changes and watch CI confirm it on GitHub too.

-GitHub Actions builds and publishes to PyPI automatically.
+This bumps the version, tags it, pushes, and GitHub Actions builds, signs with Sigstore, and publishes to PyPI automatically.
 Check the Actions tab to confirm.
-Your package is now live, signed with Sigstore, and published via Trusted Publishers.